timescale/docs/api/_hyperfunctions/tdigest/intro.md

 subsection: tdigest()
 ---

-Calculate the value at a given percentile, or the percentile rank of a given value.
+Estimate the value at a given percentile, or the percentile rank of a given value, using the t-digest algorithm.
+This estimation is more memory- and CPU-efficient than an exact calculation using PostgreSQL's `percentile_cont` and `percentile_disc` functions.

 `tdigest` is one of two advanced percentile approximation aggregates provided in TimescaleDB Toolkit.
 It is a space-efficient aggregation, and it provides more